 Leaf retention: Evergreen but cold and drought deciduous.

 Flowers: White to pink, 2" wide, fragrant.

 Bloom: Spring into fall, depending on rainfall.
-Open during the day.
+In southern regions, they open in the

-Leaves: Green, variable, lance-shaped to elliptical, edges can be
+Leaves: Green, variably lance-shaped to elliptical, with edges possibly wavy, partly

 Stems: No thorns.
 Erect or reclining.